Technology-Notes/nvidia-docker-wiki/Installation-(version-2.0).md

 ```
 Use `apt-cache madison nvidia-docker2 nvidia-container-runtime` or `yum search --showduplicates nvidia-docker2 nvidia-container-runtime` to list the available versions.

+#### Other distributions and architectures
+Install the repository for your distribution by following the instructions [here](http://nvidia.github.io/nvidia-docker/).

 ## Basic usage
 nvidia-docker registers a new container runtime to the Docker daemon.
 You must select the `nvidia` runtime when using `docker run`: